sergei-mironov/urweb-callback/README.md

 To enable debug messages, set the UWCB\_DEBUG environment variable to some value before runnung the application.

+To run the stress-testing, 1) Start the ./test/Stress.exe 2) Run the ./stress.sh
+from another terminal.
+3) Kill the ./test/Stress.exe.
+There should be no 'Bye-bye' after the termination.
+If they are exist, there is a memory leak in the code.
+Please, drop me a message about this.

 Regards,
 Sergey Mironov
 grrwlf@gmail.com